 North Greenville University offers professional degrees within a strong liberal arts setting with the BA in Church Music (Praise and Worship Track and Seminary Track), Music Education, and Music Performance.
-In addition, the University offers the liberal arts BA in Music, which has a large number of elective courses available to give the student freedom to concentrate in a secondary area of interest.
+In addition, the University offers the liberal arts BA in Music, which has a large number of elective courses available to give the student freedom to explore other areas of interest.
 The four components of theoretical skills, style recognition, basic keyboard proficiency, and performance proficiency are inter-related, working together to provide the experiences necessary for the development of effective musicians.
 Additional components are found in the specialized areas of church music, music education, and performance.

 North Greenville University is an accredited institutional member of the National Association of Schools of Music.
 In addition, the University is an “All Steinway” institution.